Hesam-Rashidi/Hesam-Rashidi.github.io/_pages/about.md

   - /about.html
 ---

-Hey!
-I am a PhD student in Transportaion Engineering at University of Toronto, co-supervised by Prof. [Matthew Roorda](https://civmin.utoronto.ca/home/about-us/directory/professors/matthew-roorda/) and Prof. [Mehdi Nourinejad](https://interactive-or.com/team).
-My research interests include fairness in the supply chain, combinatorial optimization, and tactical planning in last-mile deliveries.
-Outside of my research, you'll find me star-gazing or practicing martial arts.
+Hello there!
+I am a PhD student in Transportation Engineering at the University of Toronto.
+My Prof. [Matthew Roorda](https://civmin.utoronto.ca/home/about-us/directory/professors/matthew-roorda/) and Prof. [Mehdi Nourinejad](https://interactive-or.com/team).
+My research focuses on fairness in the supply chain, combinatorial optimization, and tactical planning in last-mile deliveries.
+Before starting my PhD, I completed a BSc in Civil and Environmental Engineering from Sharif University of Technology.
+When I'm not working on my research, you'll find me either star-gazing or practicing martial arts.

+hesam (dot) rashidi [@] mail (dot) utoronto (dot) ca